thoratsunil/vpc-terraform-github-actions-main-project/README.md

 This project serves as a starting point for your infrastructure automation journey, providing a basic structure and guidelines to build upon.

 ## Prerequisites
-Before you begin, ensure you have the following prerequisites:
+--Before you begin, ensure you have the following prerequisites:

 * GitHub Account
 * Terraform installed on your local machine.